RahulNaik2611/Churn-Analysis-portfolio/README.md

 - **Data Modeling**: Relationships between different tables are established to create a coherent data model.
 - **Data Visualization**: Various charts and dashboards are created to represent the data visually, making it easier to interpret and analyze.

+- # Churn Analysis Dashboard

+The Churn Analysis Dashboard provides insights into customer retention and churn rates.
+This dashboard is designed to help businesses understand the factors contributing to customer churn and to identify opportunities for improving customer retention strategies.

+## Features

+- **Churn Rate Visualization**: Displays the overall churn rate over time.
+- **Customer Segmentation**: Analyzes churn by different customer segments (e.g., age, location, subscription type).
+- **Predictive Analytics**: Utilizes machine learning models to predict potential churn based on historical data.
+- **Key Metrics**: Provides key performance indicators (KPIs) related to customer retention, such as average tenure, customer lifetime value (CLV), and more.

+## Screenshots

+Here are some screenshots of the Churn Analysis Dashboard:

+*Predictive Churn Model Results*

 - ## License

 This project is licensed under the [MIT License](link-to-license).